machineYN/GLS-YOLO/README.md

 ## Contribution Guidelines

 This repository is provided to support review and reproduction of the manuscript.
-Issues or suggestions can be reported through the repository issue tracker if the code is hosted on a public repository.
+Issues or suggestions can be reported through the repository issue tracker.